-A related question concerns the relevance of so-called 'disconnection clauses', that may have been inserted in multilateral conventions (as for instance the ones concluded in the framework of the Council of Europe) to ensure that between EU members the relevant provisions of Union law apply rather than the provisions of the international agreement.
-101 These clauses thus regulate the applicable law between Member States inter se (or between the Union and the Member States) on issues dealt with by the multilateral agreement.
+A related question concerns the relevance of so-called "disconnection clauses", that may have been inserted in multilateral conventions (e.g. the ones concluded in the framework of the Council of Europe) to ensure that between EU members the relevant provisions of Union law apply rather than the provisions of the international agreement.115 These clauses thus regulate the applicable law between Member States inter se (or between the Union and the Member States) on issues dealt with by the multilateral agreement.
 They are meant to solve potential conflicts between EU law and international law and preserve the autonomy of the Union's legal order.
-The question of whether and how the UK should be 'reconnected' after Brexit of international organizations Comments and observations received from international organizations, Sixty-third session, UN Doc.
-A/CN.4/637, pp. 37-38.
+The question of whether and how the UK should be "reconnected" after Brexit seems to be provided by the clauses themselves, which (in their quite standard form) read like this: